 Thrombocytopenia: The reduced number of platelets is called thrombocytopenia.
 Platelets perform the function of aiding clot formation.
 In this condition, there are increased bleeds for a prolonged duration.
 There is also frequent bruising, ecchymosis, petechiae on the skin.

 Certain laboratory tests are performed to confirm the diagnosis of chronic leukaemia.

 Complete blood Picture and Smear: The patient’s blood is taken and visualised under the microscope.
 A rough estimate of each cell per unit surface are counted.
 In patient with chronic leukaemia of myeloid origin or CML, the patient has elevated levels of granulocytes (neutrophils, basophils, eosinophils).
 In chronic leukaemia of lymphoid origin or CLL, the lymphocytic cells are in abundance.

 Apart from the number, the slide can also show the abnormalities in size, shape, abnormal nuclear forms which can be seen under the microscope.
 All these defective cells indicate the genetic changes in the patient and the non-functionality of the cells.

 Coagulation Tests: In case of reduced platelet count, the coagulation tests, bleeding time and clotting time estimate will be altered.
 Note that this test is only supplemental and alone does not decide any diagnosis of chronic leukaemia.

 Bone Marrow Biopsy: The chromosomal observation shows that the patient has the Philadelphia chromosome, where a part of chromosome 22 is translocated to chromosome 9.
 There is a change in the size of the chromosome which makes it easier to identify the chronic leukaemia.

 The staging of a patient is important in order to provide treatment of chronic leukaemia as per their requirements.
 Once the disease is detected, the patients are categorised and treated based on the stage of chronic leukaemia.

 The initial stage is the chronic stage of chronic leukaemia.
 About 80% of the patients who are diagnosed as leukaemia are in this stage.
 It is in this stage that the patient shows mild symptoms like fatigue, bone pain, hip/joint pain.
-Fatigue and tiredness is the most frequently experienced symptoms.
+Fatigue and tiredness are the most frequently experienced symptoms.